AFLplusplus/AFLplusplus/README.md

 ## Help wanted

-We are happy to be part of [Google Summer of Code 2020](https://summerofcode.withgoogle.com/organizations/5100744400699392/)! :-)
+We were happy to be part of [Google Summer of Code 2020](https://summerofcode.withgoogle.com/organizations/5100744400699392/) and we will try to participate again is 2021!

 We have several ideas we would like to see in AFL++ to make it even better.
 However, we already work on so many things that we do not have the time for all the big ideas.

-This can be your way to support and contribute to AFL++ - extend it to something cool.
+This can be your way to support and contribute to AFL++ - extend it to do something cool.

 We have an idea list in [docs/ideas.md](docs/ideas.md).